Neil Komadoski (ice hockey, born 1982)

 Neil Grant Komadoski Jr. (born February 10, 1982, in Chesterfield, Missouri) is a Canadian-American professional ice hockey scout and former player.
-He was drafted in the third round, 81st overall, by the Ottawa Senators in the 2001 NHL Entry Draft.
+He was drafted in the third round, 81st overall, by the Ottawa Senators in the 2001 NHL entry draft.
 He is the son of former Los Angeles King and St. Louis Blues player Neil Komadoski.

-After playing four seasons with Notre Dame, Komadoski made his professional debut with Ottawa's American Hockey League (AHL_ farm club, the Binghamton Senators, at the end of the 2003–04 season.
+After playing four seasons with Notre Dame, Komadoski made his professional debut with Ottawa's American Hockey League farm club, the Binghamton Senators, at the end of the 2003–04 season.
 After three full seasons in Binghamton, Komadoski was invited to the training camp of the St. Louis Blues, who eventually assigned him to their AHL affiliate, the Peoria Rivermen.
 After the 2007–08 season Komadoski had to retire due to a knee injury.

 Early life

 Neil Komadoski Jr. was born in Chesterfield, Missouri, in 1982.
 His father Neil Sr. played professional hockey and his mother Lauren was a stay at home mom.
 He has one sister Kelly who was an excellent figure skater until she injured her foot and could no longer compete.
 Growing up he lived and breathed hockey.
 He played for the St. Louis AAA Amateur Blues where his father coached him.
 He went on to high school where he attended two years at Chaminade College Preparatory in St. Louis.
 After his sophomore year he lived with a host family in Ann Arbor, Michigan where he continued his dream and hockey career.
 He graduated from Pioneer High school.
 As a sixteen-year-old in 1998-99 he was playing on the USA 18 and under National team in the North American Hockey League.
 Here he played 49 games and scored 3 goals with 11 assists which tallied a total of 14 points on the season.
 The following season he played for the US Junior National team in the United States Hockey League.
 He played in 50 games and hit the back of the net 7 times while helping with 8 to give him a total of 15 points.